 Mr. von Oeyen has appeared in recital at Wigmore Hall and Barbican Hall in London, Lincoln Center in New York, the Kennedy Center in Washington, D.C., Boston’s Symphony Hall, Zürich’s Tonhalle, Tchaikovsky Hall in Moscow, Bolshoi Zal in St. Petersburg, Dublin’s National Concert Hall, Royce Hall in Los Angeles, Herbst Theater in San Francisco, Sala São Paulo, Teatro Olimpico in Rome, in Bucharest, Hanoi, Macau, and in every major concert hall of Japan and South Korea.

-Mr. von Oeyen’s 2014/15 engagements include, among others, appearances with the Prague Philharmonia, New Japan Philharmonic, Kyushu Symphony, Detroit Symphony, Calgary Philharmonic, Jacksonville Symphony, Slovak Philharmonic, an extensive recital tour of Japan, festival appearances at Ravinia, Mainly Mozart and Oregon Britt, and a survey of the five Beethoven piano concerti, conducted from the keyboard.
-On December 31, 2014, he will appear at the Royal Opera House, Muscat for the Sultanate of Oman’s New Year’s Eve Gala.
+Mr. von Oeyen’s 2014/15 engagements included, among others, appearances with the Prague Philharmonia, New Japan Philharmonic, Kyushu Symphony, Calgary Philharmonic, Jacksonville Symphony, Slovak Philharmonic, an extensive recital tour of Japan, festival appearances at Ravinia, Mainly Mozart and Oregon Britt, and a survey of the five Beethoven piano concerti, conducted from the keyboard.
+On December 31, 2014, he appeared at the Royal Opera House, Muscat for the Sultanate of Oman’s New Year’s Eve Gala.

 In 2013 Mr. von Oeyen released a critically acclaimed album of Debussy and Stravinsky piano works under the Delos Label (including two pieces written for him by composer, David Newman), following his 2011 award-winning album of Liszt works under the same label.
 2013 also saw the release of the Chopin-Debussy-Ravel digital album “Andrew von Oeyen: Live in Recital.”

-Born in the U.S. in 1979, Andrew von Oeyen began his piano studies at age 5 and made his solo orchestral debut at age 10.
+Mr. von Oeyen, of German and Dutch origin, was born in the U.S. He began his piano studies at age 5 and made his solo orchestral debut at age 10.
 An alumnus of Columbia University and graduate of The Juilliard School, where his principal teachers were Herbert Stessin and Jerome Lowenthal, he has also worked with Alfred Brendel and Leon Fleisher.
-He won the Gilmore Young Artist Award in 1999 and also took First Prize in the Leni Fe Bland Foundation National Piano Competition in 2001.
+He won the prestigious Gilmore Young Artist Award in 1999 and also took First Prize in the Leni Fe Bland Foundation National Piano Competition in 2001.
 Mr. von Oeyen lives in Paris and Los Angeles.